|Features||South African Airways A340 Business Class Highlights|

 As we descended from cruising altitude approaching Cape Town, the view of the Table Mountain range was quite something.

+We didn't get to taste any food as we were too tired, so couldn't comment on the food quality.
 Overall, I would say the South African Airways Business Class cabin service was quite a letdown as it was inconsistent, considering we were in Business Class.

 Follow Us On Instagram (@roundtheworldfamily)

-Read our trip reports on GET.com/rtw.
+Read our trip reports on GET.com/roundtheworldfamily.